rohish-zade/SQL/sql_tips_and_tricks/How _many_records_will_be_return_by_each _join.md

 ### FULL JOIN
 - Returns all rows when there is a match in either Table A or Table B.
-- If there is no match, NULL is returned for the missing side.
+- If there is no match, `NULL` is returned for the missing side.
+- `NULL` values from both tables are included.
 - ```sql
   select *
   from A